 Lifestyle is a way of life.
 It is your style of living that reflects your attitudes and values.
 Today, most medical conditions are associated with one's lifestyle such as diabetes and obesity.

-For you to combat this health hazard, this module will help you to make a paradigm shift to a healthier lifestyle through AN ACTIVE recreation
+For them to combat this health hazard, this module will help the learners make a paradigm shift to a healthier lifestyle through AN ACTIVE recreation http://kinesiology.acadiau.ca/home.1981.html

 Recreation is a voluntary participation in an activity during free and unobligated time that gives enjoyment.
 It refreshes one's mind and body after a day's work.
 Recreation embraces both indoor and outdoor activities that refer to sports and exercise leading to the attainment of enjoyment as well as managing our desired weight.

-Now that you are in grade 9, you're experiencing physical changes.
-You've been exposed to different undertakings that somehow affected your health and lifestyle thereby affecting your weight as a teenager.
+The 9th graders are experiencing physical changes.
+They've been exposed to different undertakings that somehow affected their health and lifestyle thereby affecting their weight as a teenager.

-This module will help you choose physical activities from both indoor and outdoor that will surely bring you fun, fitness, and fundamentals!
-The activities are enjoyable and offer satisfaction to enhance the quality of your life.
-You'll understand that lifestyle and recreation will promote not just your personal fitness, nor your family's fitness, but the community's fitness in general!
-So get off your feet and jump off to the world of ACTIVE RECREATION!
+This module will help the learners choose physical activities from both indoor and outdoor that will surely bring them fun, fitness, and fundamentals!
+The activities are enjoyable and offer satisfaction to enhance the quality of their life.
+Learners should understand that lifestyle and recreation will promote not just their personal fitness, nor their family's fitness, but the community's fitness in general!